top of page

 Richard Alex Jenkins

-There is only one reason why Canticle isn't an absolute knockout sci-fi classic: it's split into three stories that take place in the same region, separated by hundreds of years, each telling a similar story from a different viewpoint and alternative place in time.
-This makes for a disjointed and slightly unsatisfying read by the end, especially considering how fascinationg the first story is.
+However, there's one reason Canticle isn't an absolute knockout due to being split into three stories taking place in the same geographical region but separated by hundreds of years, with each having a different viewpoint from an alternative place in time.

 Share this review: